 So, I think that that’s a really good tip for anyone listening, which is to make sure you get the foundations of your alignment and company culture in place before you start scaling.

 No. Not really.
 For us, even before the pandemic hit, we were fully remote.
-So, I was on a plane most of the time, flying around the U.S., flying back to Europe.
-We were hiring people in the U.S. and the U.K. We’ve got a U.S. company and a U.K. company.
+So, I was on a plane most of the time, flying around the US, flying back to Europe.
+We were hiring people in US and UK.
+We’ve got a US company and UK company.
 So, we always felt like we were a remote-first organization, and I think with what’s happened during the pandemic, that is something that lots and lots of people appreciate much more because of everyone working from home.
-So, whenever we’re speaking to anyone in the U.S., there was no pressure to relocate.
-There were no worries about us being a U.K. company and me having a Harry Potter English accent.
+So, whenever we were speaking to anyone in the US, there was no pressure to relocate.
+There were no worries about us being a UK company and me having a Harry Potter English accent.

 So what I was going to ask as we’ve heard some counter to that, right?
 Because I think the folks at Apple said “no.” You can only do innovation by bringing people back physically together.
 So how would you respond to that, especially around innovation?